 Greater Expectations and Accountability

 In many schools, discipline is equated to rules and regulations.
 In Catholic education, the notion of “discipline” is multifaceted, going beyond just the application of behavioral expectations.
-Our schools, and our culture, develop Christian character in every student.
-Rigorous expectations and formal structures to promote self-discipline are integral components of the school learning process which complement the direct teaching of self-discipline skills.
+Our schools and our culture both develop Christian character in every student.
+Rigorous expectations and formal structures to promote self-discipline are integral components of our school communities.

 - To promote in each student the growth of character, integrity and service to others as modeled by Jesus Christ.

 - To guide each student's growth in respect for others, as well as the rights and property of others and those rights and property held in common.